-Our disposition of properties is based upon the periodic review of our portfolio and the determination by the Board of Directors of Boston Properties, Inc. that such action would be in our best interests.
-Any decision to dispose of a property will be authorized by the Board of Directors of Boston Properties, Inc. or a committee thereof.
-Some holders of our limited partnership interests, including Mortimer B. Zuckerman and the estate of Edward H. Linde, would incur adverse tax consequences upon the sale of certain of our properties that differ from the tax consequences to us and Boston Properties, Inc. Consequently, holders of our limited partnership interests may have different objectives regarding the appropriate pricing and timing of any such sale.
-Such different tax treatment derives in most cases from the fact that we acquired these properties in exchange for our partnership interests in contribution transactions structured to allow the prior owners to defer taxable gain.
+Our disposition of properties is based upon the periodic review of our portfolio and the determination by the Board of Directors that such action would be in our best interests.
+Any decision to dispose of a property will be authorized by the Board of Directors or a committee thereof.
+Some holders of limited partnership interests in BPLP, including Mortimer B. Zuckerman and the estate of Edward H. Linde, would incur adverse tax consequences upon the sale of certain of our properties that differ from the tax consequences to us.
+Consequently, holders of limited partnership interests in BPLP may have different objectives regarding the appropriate pricing and timing of any such sale.
+Such different tax treatment derives in most cases from the fact that we acquired these properties in exchange for partnership interests in contribution transactions structured to allow the prior owners to defer taxable gain.
 Generally this deferral continues so long as we do not dispose of the properties in a taxable transaction.
-Unless a sale by us of these properties is structured as a like-kind exchange under Section 1031 of the Internal Revenue
+Unless a sale by us of these properties is structured as a like-kind exchange under

-Code or in a manner that otherwise allows deferral to continue, recognition of the deferred tax gain allocable to these prior owners is generally triggered by the sale.
+Section 1031 of the Internal Revenue Code or in a manner that otherwise allows deferral to continue, recognition of the deferred tax gain allocable to these prior owners is generally triggered by the sale.
 Some of our assets are subject to tax protection agreements, which may limit our ability to dispose of the assets or require us to pay damages to the prior owners in the event of a taxable sale.